Don't let biting bugs ruin your trip! If you're looking for the best mosquito repellent device for camping, here are 7 great options…

 While there is no single solution to your outdoor bug problems, there are many different things you can try.
-Hopefully, you can find the best camping mosquito repellent for your next camping trip on the list below, but the above video can help, too.
+Hopefully, you can find the best camping mosquito repellent for your next camping trip on the list below.

 Alright, let's dive into the different products on the market today.
 The following outlines the best mosquito repellent device for camping.